Troll Wall: Other sports

 In 1980, a new sport debuted when the Finn Jorma Öster made the first parachute jump from the Troll Wall.
 It was one of the pioneering sites of European BASE jumping during the first half of the 1980s.
 However, after a number of fatalities, Norwegian authorities made BASE jumping from the Troll Wall illegal on 25 July 1986.
 Eight BASE jumpers are known to have died at the Troll Wall.
-The first recorded fatality was Carl Boenish in 1984 while the most recent was in 2012.
+The first recorded fatality was Carl Boenish in 1984, while the most recent was in 2012.
+Despite being illegal, BASE jumpers jump from the Troll Wall most summers, and are generally able to flee before the police arrive.

 In February 2018, Spanish ski mountaineer Kilian Jornet was the first to ski down the Troll Wall.
 He had previously climbed the route.